CleasbyCode/pdvrdt/README.md

 All done!

 Created output file: 'pdvrdt_image.png'
-You can now upload and share this PNG image on reddit.
+You can now post this file-embedded PNG image to reddit.

 ```
 ## Usage (Linux - Extracting data file from PNG image)